nalin0503/Image-Morpher/README.md

 in lcm_lora_full.py:

-1. text prompts interpolation.. (using slerp apparently, nope slerping is for latents... but can be for text embeddings also no? )
+1. text prompts interpolation.. (using slerp apparently, nope slerping is for latents... but can be for text embeddings also no? (later)
-2. negative embeddings in DDIM doesnt quite make sense, but apparently "experimental"
+2. negative embeddings in DDIM doesnt quite make sense, but apparently "experimental" (removed)
-3. pytorch 2.0 for acceleration....
+3. pytorch 2.0 for acceleration.... (explore)
+4. add FILM for intermediates (later)

 test out the lcm-lora folder code tomorrow.
 - should probably seperate out main func from lcm_lora_full as the driver code.more modular - commit as "LCM code or smth"